eolesinski/poliscipy/README.md

 # PoliSciPy

+*A Python Library for Political Data Analysis & U.S. Elections Visualization*

 **PoliSciPy** is an open-source Python library designed for political data analysis and visualization, particularly for U.S. elections.
 It offers simple, flexible, and high-quality methods to visualize the electoral college, voting results, and demographic trends using libraries such as **GeoPandas** and **Matplotlib**.

 ## Key Features

-- **Visualize Electoral Maps**: Easily create visualizations of the U.S. electoral college, including state borders, electoral votes, and party affiliations.
+- **Visualize Electoral Maps:** Create customizable U.S. electoral college maps, including state borders, electoral votes, and party affiliations.
-- **Customizable Plots**: Adjust figure size, title, edge color, label colors, and more to tailor each plot to your needs.
+- **Customize Plots:** Adjust figure size, title, edge color, label colors, and other visual elements for tailored plots.
 - **Supports GeoPandas**: Seamlessly integrates with **GeoPandas** for handling geospatial data plotting and analysis.

 ## Installation